 Monsoon has been favourable over the past few years with deviation in the acceptable range.
 Fiscal 2024 witnessed an uneven spread of rainfall during the initial months.
-Going ahead, the progress and spread of rainfall will play a key role for the current kharif cycle.
-The progress of the monsoon and its impact on rural demand, especially for two-wheelers and tractors, will bear watching.

 Rabi output was favourable last fiscal, supporting farmer income during the early months of fiscal 2024.
 In the current fiscal, kharif sowing was initially delayed owing to delay in monsoon.
 However, sowing has picked up in recent months.
 Moreover, higher minimum support price (MSP) this fiscal and good price in the mandis have maintained on-ground positivity.